Hesto/multi-auth/readme.md

 ```

 ## Note
-If you want to adapt the redirect path once your `guard` is logged out, add and override the following method in
+If you want to change the redirect path for once your `guard` is logged out.
+Add and override the following method in
-your {guard}Auth\LoginController:
+your {GuardName}Auth\LoginController:

 ```php
 /**